chris-hallquist/tcs/README.md

 The rules for boarding and ship's troops seem highly unlikely to matter in the TCS scenario, and therefore will probably never be implemented:

-Rules for carried craft will not be implemented until I begin exploring heterogenous fleets.

 The rule that sufficiently similar, but distinct, ship designs get a discount will not be implemented for now.

-The rule that the fleet must be capable of gas giant refueling amounts to a rule that the fleet must have at least one streamlined or semi-streamlined ship, and will be ignored until I begin exploring heterogeneous fleets.

 Because TCS rules specify that fights are to the death, the possibility of retreat will be ignored.